Dynatrace/dynatrace-api/metric-example/query-by-example.md

 Additionally, white space is used to tell where an identifier such as "dt.entity.host" ends.
 Replacing the periods (full stops) with spaces would result in three identifiers next to each other, rather than a single one that contains white space.

-If white space or any of mentioned characters are to be used within a dimension name, in a filter matcher reference, or otherwise in their "literal" sense, rather than as syntax, we need to be careful and escape or quote them.
-Knowing about proper escaping is especially important when we build our selectors in code that handles user input.
-In such scenarios, e.g. when a user can provide a filter reference in a text field, we want to prevent them from making the resulting selector syntactically invalid or even worse, allow them to change its meaning and insert a malicious piece of code into our selector.
+If white space or any of the characters mentioned above are to be used within a dimension name, a filter matcher reference, or otherwise in their "literal" sense, rather than as syntax, we need to escape or quote them.
+Knowing about proper escaping is especially important when we build our selectors in code that handles user input (e.g. when a user can provide a filter reference in a text field).
+In such scenarios, we want to prevent them from making the resulting selector syntactically invalid or, even worse, allow them to change its meaning and insert a malicious piece of code into our selector.

 Say, our user legitimately wants to filter for a host with name `Host 14.A "Alice" ~80° (Europe, North Africa)`.
 This filter reference can not be inserted into the selector as it is, since it contains a period, double quotes, a tilde, brackets, spaces and a comma.
-In order not to understand these characters and syntax, we surround the string with double quotes, and escape the contained double quotes with a tilde to indicate that the quoted part is not over yet, but that we have an instance of a literal quote:
+In order not to understand these characters as syntax, we surround the string with double quotes and escape the contained double quotes with a tilde to indicate that the quoted part is not over yet, but that we have an instance of a literal quote:
 ```
 "Host 14.A ~"Alice~" ~~80° (Europe, North Africa)"
 ```